quez601/Picketts-all-you-can-eat-Restaurant/README.md

 # Picketts-all-you-can-eat-Restaurant
 This is my second Responsive Restaurant website i made from scratch.
-Please give it a star and a download, Thank you in advance.
+Please give it a star and a download, Thank you in advance everyone.